Model-Based Transfer Learning for Contextual Reinforcement Learning

 \paragraph{Transferability heatmap} Figure~\ref{fig:heatmap-advisory-autonomy} showcases heatmaps of transferability for advisory autonomy tasks, each varying in specific aspects: acceleration guidance and speed guidance across a single lane ring and a highway ramp.
 These heatmaps demonstrate the effectiveness of strategy transfer from each source task (vertical axis) to each target task (horizontal axis), capturing how variations in task conditions influence adaptability.
 For acceleration guidance in a ring setup (a), transferability is generally higher among tasks with similar acceleration demands.
 In contrast, speed guidance on a ramp (d) reveals more variability in transferability, potentially due to the complexity of speed adjustments in ramp scenarios.

 \paragraph{Results}

 Figure~\ref{fig:result-advisory-autonomy} illustrates the comparison of normalized generalized performance for advisory autonomy tasks, specifically acceleration and speed guidance in a ring and acceleration guidance on a ramp.
-The graphs demonstrate that MBTL-GP consistently exhibits higher performance across all tasks.
-Particularly, acceleration guidance in both ring and ramp scenarios shows significant performance improvements over transfer steps, with MBTL-GP closely matching in some instances.
+The graphs demonstrate that MBTL consistently exhibits higher performance across all tasks.
+Particularly, acceleration guidance in both ring and ramp scenarios shows significant performance improvements over transfer steps, with MBTL closely matching in some instances.